thijssnelleman/automated-reproducibility/output_review_template.md

 [] has stated a hypothesis similar to ours, but is far too innaccurate to consider correct.

-[] has stated an hallucination, there is (nearly) no overlap with our work.
+[] has stated an hypothesis that has (nearly) no overlap with our work.

+[] Other: If it is an hallucination, please explain below.

 Based on the LLMs answer, can you improve the answer to more accurately capture the hypothesis?
 - If you wish to change nothing, simply state the answer of the LLM